 Don’t transport trash or yard debris that could fall out as you’re driving.
 Unsecured loads contribute to litter on our roads.

 Don’t place signs in county right-of-ways.

 Toss trash legally.

 Marion County operates 21 locations where trash can be disposed.
 These are supported by assessment on unincorporated properties.
 Not an assessed resident?
 You can purchase a Non-Assessed Resident Permit to use our centers.

 Solid Waste partners with the Marion County Sheriff’s Office and Lowell State Prison to staff “litter crews” with inmates and probationers to clean county rights-of-way seven days a week.
-An average of 40-60 probationers pick up litter on weekends alone.
+An average of 40 to 60 probationers pick up litter on weekends alone.